Cavalier Invitational at Durham Academy

 Tricks – If this is really your thing, I will listen to your arguments and evaluate them in a way that I feel is fair, granted that may not be the way you feel is most fair.
 I have found many of the things LDers have historically called tricks to be neither logically valid nor sound.
 I have no issue with voting on arguments like skep or determinism or paradoxes, but they must have a sufficient level of warranting when they are first introduced.
 Every argument you make needs to be a complete argument with a warrant that I can flow.
 All arguments should also be tied to specific framing that tells me how to evaluate them within the larger context of the debate.
 Also, be upfront about your arguments.
 Being shady in cx just makes me mad and sacrifices valuable time that you could spend explaining your arguments.

-Independent Voters - I’m not a big fan of independent voters.
-I think arguments should only generate offense through specific framing mechanisms.
+Independent Voters - I think arguments should only generate offense through specific framing mechanisms.
 Somewhat tied into this I feel incredibly uncomfortable voting on people's character or using my ballot to make moral judgements about debaters.
 I also don’t want to hear arguments about events outside of the round I am judging.
 If something your opponent did truly makes you feel unsafe or unable to debate, then you should either contact me, your coach, tab, or the tournament equity office.
 We can always end the round and figure something out.

 Houston Memorial ’20